dartmouthrobotics/ros_tutorial_package/README.md

 # Tutorial: Example Package

-Example of a package for running a ROS nodes.
+Example of a package for running a ROS node.

 This is a work in progress.
 Feel free to ask for more explanations, tutorials, and examples.

 NOTE: this example is for python based packages.
-There is slight differences when writing C++ ROS packages.
+There are slight differences when writing C++ ROS packages.
 If you want an example, feel free to reach out.

 [Dartmouth Reality and Robotics Lab](http://rlab.cs.dartmouth.edu/home/)